gustkust/IO/project.md

 3.A.
 Podano niepoprawne lub niekompletne dane do płatności.
 * 3.A.1.
 System informuje o błędnie podanych danych.
 * 3.A.2.
 Przejdź do kroku 1.

+4.A.
+Nie udało się przekazać należności.
+* 4.A.1.
+System informuje o nieudanym przekazaniu należności.
+* 4.A.2.
+Przejdź do kroku 1.

 ---